Prash1723/Shell_scripts/Book Reading/README.md

 # Book Reading script

-**Aim**: To open and read books using a simple bash script on linux.
+The aim of this project is to open and read books using a simple bash script on linux.

 **Note**: You need to have a folder with all the files sorted in your pc.

 ## Requirements

 - Terminal
-- Modules:
+- Packages:
     - Redshift (not mandatory)